-#1: Managing Director of the Australian Writers’ Centre
+#1: National Director of the Australian Writers’ Centre

 Valerie founded the Australian Writers’ Centre back in 2005, as just a one-person operation (can you guess who that person was?).
 Today it’s a thriving community, with more than 30 of Australia’s top writing trainers, journalists and authors all teaching classroom and online courses to students all around the world.

 With more than 40 short courses including creative writing, travel writing, grammar and punctuation, business writing, web content and magazine writing, the centre has helped thousands of students get published, score book deals and change careers.
 In 2010, it was a winner at the NSW Telstra Business Awards and it has also been named by Dell as one of the ‘10 most innovative small businesses in Australia’.
 She has recently welcomed the Centre’s 16,000th student!

 #2: Co-founder of SocialCallout.com